 But Wait…Why is it a Question?

 To start, I want to address the elephant dominating the tail end of the sentence— a question mark.
 Concerns were raised by fellow chocolate people, as well as myself, in regard to the bean-to-bar nature of Alluvia Chocolatier‘s products.
 Their advertisement material in English conflicts with itself in a few different ways, which may exclude it from meeting the criteria of being “bean-to-bar.”
 The term describes a company which not only uses raw cacao beans to make their chocolate, but which knows the origin of their beans, which Alluvia clearly does, as they reference this numerous times in their publicity materials.
 I just got my hands on the entire line of Alluvia’s Vietnam-crafted and -sourced chocolate bars, made & designed in Ho Chi Min City (and more recently, re-designed).
 Since publication, Alluvia has contacted me and clarified some of the points I address below.
+In addition, after a trip to Vietnam last month, I’ve re-published the article with updated reviews and photos, plus the rest of the bars from their collection.
 First of all, they do indeed make chocolate exclusively from bean to bar.

 I had come up with 5 reasons as to why I questioned the applicability of bean-to-bar as a description of their products, and now happily have the answers to those questions.

 - If you look closely, you can see the label of “pure cocoa powder” rather than “pure chocolate” or “pure cacao” on the stickers dotting the seal of each bar, though it may just be that they took the seal from the cocoa powder they also sell & thought it completed the bars’ aesthetic.
 This is exactly what happened, and they have since remodeled their bars’ packaging, and removed the confusing stickers.